Distance On Treadmill In Miles Or Km? (Answered)

 - Half marathon - This is 13.1 miles or 21.1 km.
 This is a grueling distance and one you'll often see for races and fun runs outside.
 It is possible to train for a half marathon on a treadmill.
 Depending on how fast you go, this could be from 1 to 3 hours.

 - Marathon - This is the maximum distance you often see people exercising on a treadmill or outside.
 It's 26.2 miles or 42.195 km.
-This is at least 2 hours of running and a lot more for someone who's not experienced.
+This is 2 to 4 hours of running or more for someone who's not experienced.
 You can train for a marathon on a treadmill too.

 Choose miles or km and stick to it